Conversation with Reiko Tomii

-JD: Does the independent documentation different from or challenge in some way Gutai’s own documentation and presentation of the work?
+JD: Does the independent documentation differ from or challenge in some way Gutai’s own documentation and presentation of the work?

-RT: For example, in Shiraga’s scrapbook, some of the photographs he included show the best “views,” taken from above, from the ladder.
-By contrast, the photos taken from a horizontal view give more of a sense of movement.
+RT: For example, in Shiraga’s scrapbook, some photographs he included show the best ‘views,’ taken from above, from the ladder.
+By contrast, the photos taken from a horizontal view give a greater sense of movement.
 The photos taken from above certainly look great, and he knows that!
-That set was also published in the Gutai journal.
+That set was also published in the Gutai Journal.

 JD: These are fascinating photographs, the way they show Shiraga’s body twisting, almost like a reptile squirming in the muck along a riverbank.

-RT: These photos correspond closely to his later account of how he twisted his body and then gave a “flourish”.
+RT: These photos correspond closely to his later account of how he twisted his body and then gave a ‘flourish.’
 This is quite a feat, in fact, because the mud is quite heavy.
-The mud was made of wall plaster (kabetsuchi) mixed with cement, so he had to use his shoulders to move it around.
-He then gave it a flourish, much like how a painter would apply paint to a canvas, first spreading the paint and then twisting the brush to give it a flourish.
-It really corresponds to how I envision a painter might paint; Shiraga was actually painting with his body and using mud as his materials.
+It is heavy to move wall plaster (kabetsuchi) mixed with cement, so he had to use his shoulders to move it around.
+He then gave it a flourish, much like a painter would apply paint to a canvas, first spreading the paint and then twisting the brush to give it a flourish.
+It really corresponds to how I envision a painter might paint; Shiraga was actually painting with his body and using mud as his material.

 JD: To me his actions seem quite theatrical.
 But you are saying he used his materials – mud and his body – much like an expressionist painter might wield a brush, to create expressive gestures.